AJIN-98/shopping-cart/README.md

 ``mvn package``

+Will be execute the scripts to do build the shoppingcart-api and shopping-cart-web.

-## Run with Docker
+## Running on Docker

-To run with docker execute this command on root:
+To run on docker execute this command on main root after project build:

 ``docker-compose up -d --build``

-This command will build Dockerfile each project and will up the containers of each image of the project on Docker.
+This command will build image from Dockerfile of the each project and will server up the containers of each image of the project on Docker.